LED LIGHTS- THE GAME CHANGER IN THE LIGHTING WORLD

 Put away your incandescent light bulbs; you won't need that much power here.
-You probably already know to check the bulb's wattage as a proxy for its brightness when you're out shopping for lights.
+You probably already know to check the bulb's wattage as a proxy for its brightness when shopping for lights.

 Because the wattage of an incandescent bulb is directly proportional to the amount of light it emits, increasing the wattage makes the tungsten filament within the bulb glow brighter.
 LEDs' luminosity is measured in a slightly different way.

-Wattage is not a measurement of light output but rather the amount of energy required to power the bulb.
-For incandescents, there is a recognized association between the watts drawn and the brightness generated, but for LEDs, watts aren't a reliable measure of how brilliant the bulb will be.
-This is because LEDs strive to maximize efficiency without sacrificing light quality, and some LEDs are better at this than others.
+Wattage is not a measurement of light output but rather the energy required to power the bulb.
+There is a recognized association between the watts drawn and the brightness generated for incandescent, but for LEDs, watts aren't a reliable measure of how bright the bulb will be.
+This is because LEDs strive to maximize efficiency without sacrificing light quality; some are better at this than others.

 2. Pick the correct LED color

-LEDs are available in a wide variety of colors, whereas incandescent bulbs only emit a warm, yellowish light.
+LEDs are available in various colors, whereas incandescent bulbs only emit a warm, yellowish light.
 LEDs come in a wide range of hues, but soft white (also known as warm white) and bright white are the two most common choices (also called daylight).

-Bulbs branded as bright white or daylight will provide a whiter light, closer to daylight and similar to what you see in workplaces and retail establishments, while bulbs labeled as soft white or warm white will generate a yellower, candle-like glow, comparable to incandescents.
+Bulbs branded as bright white or daylight will provide a whiter light, closer to the sun and similar to what you see in workplaces and retail establishments.
+In contrast, bulbs labeled as soft white or warm white will generate a yellower, candle-like glow comparable to incandescents.